skfit-uni-luebeck/TermServerDFNProxy/README.md

 By default, the application will be exposed on port 4242, and you can change this in the docker-compose file.

 For a permanent deployment, you will need to also adjust the public address in the configuration file to match your hostname, so that the proxy can rewrite the URLs in the responses from the central server correctly.
-Currently, this app doesn't do TLS termination, so you will need to put it behind a reverse proxy that does TLS termination for you if required.
-If you do so, also adjust the protocol in the configuration file to `https`.
+The app also supports HTTPS, and it's strongly recommended that you use it.
+To do so, you will need to provide a certificate and configure the appropriate configurations.
+It is also recommended to redirect all HTTP requests to HTTPS, and [enabling HTTP Strict Transport Security (HSTS)](https://https.cio.gov/hsts/).
+This is supported directly in-app, but some users may want to deploy the proxy behind a reverse proxy that handles HTTPS and HSTS for them.
+In this case, you will also need to configure the URL parameters for HTTPS, so that the app can rewrite the URLs to the correct endpoint.
+Note that this app only supports deployments behind a reverse proxy for HTTPS.
+You can connect to the reverse proxy via HTTP, but the proxy will always report HTTPS urls to the client.

 If you need to change the build architecture (e.g. when running on an ARM-based system), it is recommended to build the docker container from source.
 Simply uncomment the following line from the docker-compose file: